-How Predefined Actions Are Ordered in the Salesforcel Action Bar and List Item Actions
+How Predefined Actions Are Ordered in the Salesforce 1 Action Bar and List Item Actions

-Your organization's page layouts and publisher layouts control the order in which actions appear in the Salesforce1 action bar and list item actions.
+Your org's page layouts and publisher layouts control the order in which actions appear in the Salesforce1 action bar and list item actions.
 If you don't customize the actions in the action bar on a page layout or global publisher layout, the location of key actions is predefined by Salesforce.

-(1) Important: This predefined ordering chart applies only if you haven't customized the Salesforce1 and Lightning Experience Actions section of an object's page layout or on a global publisher layout.
+[] Important: This predefined ordering chart applies to the Salesforce1 action bar only if you haven't customized the Salesforce1 and Lightning Experience Actions section of an object's page layout or on a global publisher layout.

-If you haven't customized the Salesforce1 action bar, the quick actions in the predefined set are derived from the actions in the "Quick Actions in the Salesforce Classic Publisher" section of the associated object page layout or global publisher layout.
+The quick actions in the predefined set are derived from the actions in the "Quick Actions in the Salesforce Classic Publisher" section of the object page layout or global publisher layout.

-On object page layouts, when the Salesforce1 action bar isn't customized:
+On object page layouts, when the Salesforce1 section isn't customized: